jinai/be-degit-workshop-IdentityServer/exercises/01-ApiAccess-IdentityServer/README.md

 ### Step 2

-Configure the console to request an access tokens from our identity server and use it to call your Api.
-Add the following code in the main methode in Program.cs:
+Configure the console to request an access tokens from our identity server and use it to call our Api.
+Add the following code in the main method in Program.cs:

 ```C#
 ...